 It’s not just the moments you expect to want to cherish either.
 It’s those little moments that can sometimes slip away, in the haze of exhaustion and exhilaration.
 The cord being cut, the moment your baby is separated from the placenta that helped them grow from the size of a grain of rice to the baby they are now.
 Of course you also grew that placenta.
 You might not give it much thought in the busyness of everything else but I know that I now regret not seeing mine.

 I didn’t use a birth photographer with either of my children.
 It wasn’t a service I was aware of however the premise makes a lot of sense to me.
 It is assumed that you will have a professional photographer at your wedding, why not at your birth?
 I have only a handful of photos from my births and none of them are good quality or even at a good angle!
 Of course by choosing a photographer you are inviting someone else into your birthing environment, and you must feel comfortable with them.
 Make sure you meet them beforehand to discuss your needs, wants and concerns.
 You will be able to feel if they are a good ‘fit’ for you and your family.

 The images on this blog post are from Lumiere Photography and are provided with very kind permission from the family.
-She works across Nottinghamshire, Derbyshire and Loughborough.
+She works across Nottinghamshire, Derbyshire and Leicestershire as she is based in Loughborough.
 If you are interested in a birth photographer then have a look at her portfolio and send her a message!